ES-1085/project-joshua-and-autumn/analysis/PCBs.md

 #          zoom = 6) %>%
 #  addCircleMarkers(lng = ~LONGITUDE, lat = ~LATITUDE, popup = c(~SPECFC_LOC, #~PCB_T_UGG), label = labels)
 ```

+Note that the two above code chunks are commented out as .rmd will not
+knit to github document with html functions.
+Uncomment to run and change
+output type to `html_document` to knit.